johnvenkiah/CI_PP5_John_Venkiah/README.md

 **User stories covered:**

 36. As a site owner, I can add, edit or remove any product on the site

+37. As a site owner, I can add, edit or remove any brand on the site

+38. As a site owner, I can remove any products review on the site

 ### Feature 13: The Django Admin